Jayz71189/Capstone-Project/README.md

     }
     ```

-### Get all Purchases for a Gift based on a User's id
+### Get all Purchases for a Gift based on a Gift's id

 Return all the purchases for a gift specified by userId.